coderefinery/train-the-trainer/_episodes/03-operations.md

 #### Miscellaneous

 - Organize sticky notes, extension cables and alternative wifi options for those without Eduroam.
+- If you wish, write to support@coderefinery.org to request CodeRefinery stickers which can be handed out to participants.
 - Prepare a shared document (e.g. Google doc) with global write permissions, consider creating a memorable short-link.
 - Order coffee and refreshments for coffee breaks, if possible.